MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ### `mz_pseudo_types`

-The `mz_pseudo_types` table contains a row for each psuedo type in the system.
+The `mz_pseudo_types` table contains a row for each pseudo type in the system.

 Field          | Type       | Meaning
 ---------------|------------|----------